 However, these symptoms don’t automatically mean someone has cancer.
 It’s important to get a diagnosis from a doctor to determine what, if anything, you might have.

 “Most factors causing difficulty swallowing are benign," CEENTA ENT doctor Brett Heavner, MD, said.
 “However, if it persists for more than 2-3 weeks or you get to the point of not being able to eat at all, it needs to be evaluated.”

-Dr. Heavner practices in our Steele Creek and Lincolnton offices.
+This blog is for informational purposes only.
+For specific medical questions, please consult your physician.
+Dr. Heavner practices in our Steele Creek office.
 To make an appointment with him or any of our ENT doctors, call 704-295-3000.
-You can also request an appointment online or through myCEENTAchart.
+You can also schedule an appointment online or through myCEENTAchart.